AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-02-01-2024-in-review/index.md

 - _Edward Scissorhands_
 - _Big Eyes_

-But out of all the movies I saw in 2024, four were my favorites.
+But out of all the movies I watched in 2024, three were my favorites.

 ### _Heat_ (1995)